 Which leads to my next major benefit area…

-Lifelong learning opens up and enhances your mind.
+Lifelong learning opens up and enhances your mind, helping you to see and appreciate new opportunities.

 It fuels creativity and innovation.